 The sample for the Active Lives survey was selected from the Postcode Address File (PAF) - a list of all postal addresses in the United Kingdom maintained by The Royal Mail.
 There are no other sampling frames that give the coverage and ease of use of the PAF.
 The PAF is a list of addresses and contains no information about residents at addresses.
 Hence the need to send the survey materials to the address without names, and to issue instructions about selecting up to two adults within each selected address (see the section on household sample design on the next page for further information on this process).
-Because the samples were unclustered within each local authority, the sample was selected as a systematic sample with the PAF addresses in postcode order.
+Because the samples were un-clustered within each local authority, the sample was selected as a systematic sample with the PAF addresses in postcode order.
 This was to ensure a good spread of addresses across the local authorities.

 The sampling was designed to achieve fixed numbers of returns from adults within each local authority across the year of the survey, to permit local level analysis.
-For the majority of the local authorities (303 from 326) the target number was 500 returns.
-For the two smallest (City of London and Isles of Scilly) the target was reduced to 250.
+For the majority of the local authorities (302 from 326) the target number was 500 returns.

-As with the Years 1 and 2, this year's survey used a push to web design methodology, the preliminary design for the survey is centred on returns and response rates from the first year of the Active Live adult Survey.
+As with the Years 1, 2 and 3 this year's survey used a push to web design methodology, the preliminary design for the survey is centred on returns and response rates from the first year of the Active Live Adult Survey.
 The design was then verified and revised for each wave of the survey, based on response rate information to date.